hyun-jin891/hyun-jin891/README.md

 |   |     ├── R
 │   └── Machine Learning & Deep Learning
 |         ├── Development of Model for Omics Analysis
+|         ├── LLM Agent for Omics
-|         └── LLM Agent for Science
+|         └── AI for Science
 ~~~

 ## 🗒Related Courses